-When I took up a role as Pastoral Assistant to St George’s Holborn my brief from the Senior Pastor, Donald Werner, was to pioneer a student congregation.
+In 1985 I took up a role as Pastoral Assistant to St George’s Holborn.
+My brief from the Senior Pastor, Donald Werner, was to pioneer a student congregation.
 At the time the church had an evening congregation of around 30 with a varsity contingent of 3 student nurses and one medical student.
 Two years later the evening congregation numbered a regular 120 and we had 100 university students on our books.

 The “method” I stumbled upon flows from questions posed by three NT sources:

 Luke 10:2-9 asks of me: “How can I make myself a welcome guest in the lives of others, so that I can share life, minister to needs and proclaim the Kingdom of God?”

 I Thessalonians 1:5-8 has me ask: “How can I intentionally share my life and faith with people with such power, love, conviction and transparency that seekers can emulate my faith, and have others in turn emulate theirs.”

 Acts 18:5-8 simply raises the question: “How do I gather those who are ‘with me’ – those whom I am discipling?”